 Applicants should have a first degree relevant to special education as well as certified knowledge of Greek and English.

-The Program is governed above all by a Coordinating Committee, consisting of Professor A. Zoniou-Sideri (Director of the Program), Assistant Professors K. Papadopoulou and E. Nteropoulou as well as Assistant Professor D. Papoudi as a deputy member.
+The Program is run above all by a Coordinating Committee, consisting of Associate Professor Vasilis Tsafos (Director of the Program), Assistant Professors K. Papadopoulou and E. Nteropoulou-Nterou as well as Professor A. Giannikopoulou as a deputy member.

 Information and Communication Technologies in Education

-The M.A. lasts for two academic years and includes a dissertation.
+The M.A. is a two-year program, which includes a dissertation.
 It principally aims at the following: to develop a critical stance towards the role of technology in education and professional training, to enhance knowledge on applications of information and communication technologies and to bring students in contact with experts on the use of such technologies in various sectors of education.

 It accepts applicants preferably with a first degree which qualifies them to work in primary, secondary and further education but also a degree in any relevant field.